froots/froots.github.io/_posts/2015-08-12-why-would-anyone-try-and-write-a-book-in-eleven-days.md

 I have spent enough time on the book that I'm now invested in it and want to improve on it, especially for the people that have already bought it.
 There are entire missing sections about cloud-based testing services, continuous integration, a review and comparison of testing tools and frameworks, and a much-needed full edit and a bit of restructuring.
 I'll no doubt improve the typography and design as well.

 In terms of marketing, I'm going to use this as a learning opportunity.
 I don't expect to get good at marketing overnight, but practice works here as much as anywhere else I reckon.
 So, prepare for more blog posts on small, related topics, an email list signup form, and posting on other social networks, web design forums and community sites, and looking for opportunities for inbound links.
 If you've got any ideas, drop me a line at [james@tinnedfruit.com](mailto:james@tinnedfruit.com).

+## Sign up and get a free chapter

+Use the form below to get a free chapter and find out when the final book will be available to buy!